CartimDraluc/Cartimpedia/POLICY.md

 We do not share your personal information with anyone else.
 But in case of emergency which we believe that can harm you and others, we may share your personal information with government.

-## Why we collect your personal information?
+<--## Why we collect your personal information?

-- To contact you.
-We use your information to contact your about important products or changes to the Policy
+- To contact you. - We use your information to contact your about important products or changes to the Policy-->

 ## Changes to This Policy